 Visit www.alifontaine.com for more info!

-Check out the link below for more information.
+Check the link below for full details.

 We're heading to the Reservation Economic Summit next week and we have CDs and one-sheets from Nelson Little

 Manitoba Musicâ€(TM)s Aboriginal Music Program (AMP) will be distributing marketing materials for First Nation, MÃ©tis, and Inuit members at the 2015 Reservation Economic Summit trade show in Las Vegas, March 9-12, 2015.

 The main goal of the trade show booth is to encourage Native American community leaders to book Aboriginal artists from Manitoba for live performances in their communities.

 Please check the link below if you're interested in sending materials to the trade show.